ETHE1: Function

 and requires iron and possibly glutathione as cofactors.
-The physiological substrate of ETHE1 is thought to be glutathione persulfide, an intermediate metabolite involved in hydrogen sulfide degradation.
+The physiological substrate of ETHE1 is thought to be glutathione hydropersulfide, an intermediate metabolite involved in hydrogen sulfide degradation.

 Clinical significance

 Mutations in ETHE1 gene are thought to cause ethylmalonic encephalopathy, a rare inborn error of metabolism.
 Patients carrying ETHE1 mutations have been found to exhibit lower activity of ETHE1 and affinity for the ETHE1 substrate.
 Mouse models of Ethe1 genetic ablation likewise exhibited reduced sulfide dioxygenase catabolism and cranial features of ethylmalonic encephalopathy.
 Decrease in sulfide dioxygenase activity results in abnormal catabolism of hydrogen sulfide, a gas-phase signaling molecule in the central nervous system, whose accumulation is thought to inhibit cytochrome c oxidase activity in the respiratory chain of the mitochondrion.
 However, other metabolic pathways may also be involved that could exert a modulatory effect on hydrogen sulfide toxicity.

 Interactions

 ETHE1 has been shown to interact with RELA.